 With the renovation of the former Art Academy building complete, the Art Museum will embark on Phase B of its Vision Master Plan.
 Phase B will let the Art Museum use spaces that come free after the move to the Art Academy building to expand the Cincinnati Wing, create new galleries, and a new education center.
 The Rosenthal Education Center will be located in the heart of the Art Museum comprising 2,300 square feet of space.
 We hope you will share in our excitement as we plan for these major changes.

 The Art Museum’s new Rosenthal Education Center will be situated in the heart of the Art Museum, where the former Mary R. Schiff Library and Archives was previously located.
 The new space will include more square feet dedicated to educational activities for individuals and families visiting the Art Museum.
 With staff offices relocated to the Longworth Wing and painting storage moved to an offsite facility, the Education Center will be surrounded by newly created or renovated galleries.
 The addition of new galleries will expand the Cincinnati Wing and the collections on display, while also greatly improving the Art Museum’s public circulation route.
 This improved circulation route will enable visitors to travel from gallery to gallery and experience our collection in a more cohesive way.
-Renovation work in the new gallery spaces and Rosenthal Education Center will open to the public on March 7, 2015.
+The new Rosenthal Education Center will open to the public on March 7, 2015.
 It will be open to the public during regular museum hours.

 Thanks to a gracious donation made in honor of the Cincinnati Art Museum Volunteers, our Main Lobby underwent renovations in July 2014.
 The design is the result of a collaboration with Macy’s, providing a friendly, visitor-centered space, with a new coffee bar, lounge area and expanded Museum Shop.
 The transformed lobby furthers our mission of bringing people and art together.
 Stop by the now centrally-located Visitor Services desk to find out more about the Art Museum’s continued transformation, receive information about Museum Membership, or to just relax with a coffee and friends.